How to Move a Grandfather Clock

-Shipping specialists can place valuable items in crates on site.
-They also help with insuring valuable items during transport.
+Shipping specialists with a USDOT number can place valuable items in crates on-site.
+They also help with ensuring valuable items during transport.
 You can increase the protection of moving grandfather clocks.

 6. Check Your Grandfather Clock

 To check if your grandfather clock is working well after your move, you may set it up and hear how it chimes.
 If it sounds as good as before, you know either you or your movers did a great job transporting it.
-Remember that a grandfather clock may not operateproperlyunless you place it on a flat surface.
+Remember that a grandfather clock may not operate properly unless you place it on a flat surface.
 Before winding the clock, ensure that you've removed all protective padding.
-Also be sure that every component isproperlyattached.
+Also, be sure that every component is properly attached.
 This will secure the chains, pulleys, or tensioners that ensure proper operation.
 Make sure you hire a licensed mover with correct insurance and truck license when moving high-value items such as grandfather clocks.

 Do not pack the weights together and do not place them inside of the clock’s case to avoid damage.